hlepp/pardontheinterruption/README.md

 ## Instructions:

 ### Audio:
-Download the appropriate oral argument recordings from https://www.supremecourt.gov/oral_arguments/argument_audio/2019 Run the audio splicing script using the time-stamp document and the appropriate recording as arguments.
+Download the appropriate oral argument recordings from the website of the [U.S. Supreme Court](https://www.supremecourt.gov/oral_arguments/argument_audio/2019).
+Run the audio splicing script using the time-stamp document and the appropriate recording as arguments.

 `split_files.sh`